 There are two ways we can use embedded questions:

 - as a part of another question

 Sometimes embedded questions can be used within another question.
-(This is also called an indirect question) we use it to sound more polite.
+This is also called an indirect question and is used to sound more polite.
+For example:

 normal question: What time is it?

-Embedded questions are not always a part of a question, sometimes they are a part of a statement too.
-Since the embedded question is a noun clause it can be treated just like a noun.
-It can be an object or the subject of the main clasue.
+Embedded questions are not always a part of another question.
+Sometimes, they are a part of a statement.
+Since the embedded question is a noun clause it can be treated like a noun.
+It can serve as the object or the subject of the main clasue.
 For example:

 Normal question: Where does he live?

 Embedded question in a statement: I don't know

 When using embedded questions in a statement, we end the sentence with a period instead of a question mark.
 Additionally, if we are making a question in the past or present simple tense, we should remove the auxiliary verbs do/did/does and adjust the verb accordingly.
 Let's see some examples:

 The auxiliary verb is removed and the past tense is reflected in the main verb.